Patrick Fani Chakaipa: Early life

 He was born in Chirundazi (Mhondoro) which is some 100 km south of Harare.
 He was of the Zezuru tribe.
 His early life must have included the typical life of a Zezuru boy which includes herding cattle goats or sheep as well as working on the fields.
 He attended secondary school education at St. Michael's Mission Mhondoro, which is a Roman Catholic school.
 He was well known for his strict discipline during school days and perseverance in difficult situations.
 He was good at football and was affectionately known by his first name Fani.

 Episcopate

 He was the first African Roman Catholic bishop in Rhodesia/Zimbabwe.
 During his seminary years he was a keen writer and completed several books which were written in his Zezuru language.
 Some of the books included adventure and African culture folklore (Rudo Ibofu, Garandichauya, Karikoga Gumi Remiseve, Pfumo Reropa, Dzasukwa Mwana Asinahembe).
 He was very instrumental in keeping the Catholic faith among Mondoroans influencing quite a substantial number of young Zezuru Mhondoroans to join the priesthood.
-He officiated at the swearing ceremony of Zimbabwe's first black African leader Robert Gabriel Mugabe.
+He officiated at the swearing-in ceremony of Zimbabwe's first black African leader Robert Gabriel Mugabe.
 He presided at the president's wedding to his second wife Grace Mugabe.

 Burial

-After his death, he was buried at Chishawasha cemetery near Harare.
+He died on 8 April 2003 and was buried at Chishawasha cemetery near Harare.